assisrafael/react-app-boilerplate/README.md

 ## How to use it

-After installing the dependencies `npm install` you can start everything with a single command:
+After installing the dependencies with `npm install`, you can start everything by running:

 ```
 npm start
 ```

-which will start webpack dev server on `localhost:3000` which will proxy SSR to the express server started on port `9000`.
+which will start webpack dev server on `localhost:3000` and it will proxy SSR requests to the express server started on `localhost:9000`.

-To generate a production build:
+To generate a production build run:

 ```
 npm run build